shreyash618/shreyash618/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/shreya-shukla-8bb812165/)

 ## ✨ Quick Facts
-- 🍿 Fun fact: I love Korean dramas and biking around campus!
+- 🍿 Fun fact: I love to travel, play video games and watch kdramas.
 - 📚 Favorite book: "Children of Blood and Bone"
 - 🌟 Dream project: Building an app that helps people learn new languages through music.